Polio returns to Gaza: Where else has the virus re-emerged?

 In mid-August, a 10-month-old boy became partially paralysed after contracting polio — the first such case in Gaza this century.

-The detected poliovirus in Gaza is believed to be vaccine-derived.
+The poliovirus detected in Gaza is believed to be vaccine-derived.

-Vaccine derived cases occur when the weakened virus present in oral vaccines may spread and mutate sufficiently enough to cause infections.
-This typically occurs over 12 to 18 months and impacts people who were unvaccinated, did not complete vaccinations, or for whom the vaccination did not work, according to Howard Forman, director of the Health Care Management Program at Yale School of Public Health.
+Vaccine-derived cases occur when the weakened virus present in oral vaccines spreads and mutates sufficiently enough to cause infections.
+This typically occurs over 12 to 18 months and impacts people who were unvaccinated, did not complete vaccinations or for whom the vaccination did not work, according to Howard Forman, director of the Health Care Management Program at Yale University’s School of Public Health.

 Health experts and campaigners have blamed Israel’s destruction of Gaza’s health and sanitation infrastructure.
 The polio case was detected weeks after the UN health agency raised the alarm that poliovirus had been found in Gaza’s wastewater.